 Grab your rubber boots, invite a daughter, granddaughter, niece or friend and sign up for an amazing experience!
 Adults may bring more than one girl.

-The registration fee includes all instruction, an oyster shucking knife, refreshments, and WOW swag.
+The registration fee includes all instruction, a mesh bag to collect shellfish in, refreshments, and WOW swag.

 We can learn so much from nature with the right teachers sharing their knowledge.
 Thanks to the WOW Instructors for sharing their wealth of experience and know-how.